Mortgage

 To obtain a purchase mortgage.
 Lenders are usually required to have a full appraisal of a property before approving a home loan.

 To apply for a home equity loan or line of credit.
-Similar to other mortgage loans, you typically need a third-party appraisal to borrow from your home equity.
+Similar to other mortgage loans, you typically need a third-party appraisal to get a home equity loan or HELOC to borrow against your home equity.

 callout-icon